mozman/ezdxf/docs/source/tutorials/simple_drawings.rst

 .. _tut_simple_drawings:

-Tutorial for creating DXF drawings
+Tutorial for Creating DXF Drawings
 ==================================

 Create a new DXF document by the :func:`ezdxf.new` function: